-- a fall in the number of white cells in the blood (leucopenia, neutropenia, granulocytopenia) (see Section 3, "How to take Denzapine") - an increase in the number of a certain type of white blood cells called eosinophil granulocytes (eosinophilia) - an increase in the number of white blood cells (leucocytosis) - Your blood must be monitored to detect these conditions - signs of a cold, fever, flu-like symptoms, sore throat or any other infection, tell your doctor immediately - changes on the heart trace (ECG) - seizures, convulsions or sudden, brief involuntary twitching or jerking - a fall in the blood pressure on standing up (orthostatic hypotension) - fainting
+- a fall in the number of white cells in the blood (leucopenia, neutropenia, granulocytopenia, agranulocytosis) (see Section 3, "How to take Denzapine") - an increase in the number of a certain type of white blood cells called eosinophil granulocytes (eosinophilia) - an increase in the number of white blood cells (leucocytosis). - Your blood must be monitored to detect these conditions. - signs of a cold, fever, flu-like symptoms, sore throat or any other infection, tell your doctor immediately - changes on the heart trace (ECG) - epileptic fits (localised or generalised) - a fall in the blood pressure on standing up (orthostatic hypotension) - fainting.